gitgill9/CreditCard-Fraud-Detection/README.md

 # CreditCard-Fraud-Detection

 This project was done as a part of hackathon organised by MasterCard and BrainStation.
-We were provided with a dataset of thousands of transactions where around 2% transactions are flaaged as fraud.
+We were provided with a dataset of thousands of transactions where around 2% transactions are flagged as fraud.

 ## Data Source
 Dataset for this project can be found in following link: